mweagle/Sparta/content/docs/faq/index.md

 Define a [TemplateDecorator](https://godoc.org/github.com/mweagle/Sparta#TemplateDecorator) function and annotate the `*gocf.Template` with additional AWS resources.

+For more flexibility, use a [WorkflowHook](https://godoc.org/github.com/mweagle/Sparta#WorkflowHooks).

+## How can I provide environment variables to lambda functions?

+Sparta uses conditional compilation rather than environment variables.
+See [Managing Environments](/docs/application/environments/) for more information.

 ## Does Sparta support Versioning & Aliasing?

 Yes.